marijnh/Eloquent-JavaScript/20_node.md

 nonbrowser context.
 It was originally designed for network tasks to play the role of a _node_ in a network.
-But it lends itself to all kinds of scripting tasks, and if writing JavaScript is something you enjoy, automating tasks with Node works very well.
+But it lends itself to all kinds of scripting tasks, and if writing JavaScript is something you enjoy, automating tasks with Node works well.

 NPM provides packages for everything you can think of (and quite a few things you'd probably never think of), and it allows you to fetch and